Call for Research Proposals 2026 – Exposum Institute: Exposome and Behavior

 ABSys, AGAP Institute, AIDA, AMAP, Analyses, ART-Dev, ASTRE, BC2M, BCM, BIOLuM, BioWooEB, CBGP, CBS, CDE, CEFE, CEE-M, CEMIPAI, CEPEL, CERCOP, ChimEco, CREAM, CRBM, CSUM, DEFE, DGIMI, DIADE, DIASCOPE, DMEM, ECO&SOLS, ECOTRON, EDPFM, EDSM, ESPACE-DEV, EuroMov DHM, F&S, FHU Evocan 2, FHU Neurexpo, FHU Regenhab 2, FHU TIE, G-EAU, GECO, Génopolys, GM, HortSys, HSM, IATE, IBMM, ICGM, ICS, ICSM, IDEDH, IDESP, IEM, IES, IGF, IGH, IGMM, IHD, IHPE, IMAG, IMAGINE, INM, INNOVATION, INTERTRYP, IPSiM, IRCM, IRIM, IRMB, ISDM, ISEM, ITAP, L2C, LBE, LBN, LDP, LEPSE, LICeM, LIRDEF, LIRMM, LISAH, LMGC, LPHI, LUPM, Maraîchage, MARBEC, MEEB, MISTEA, MIVEGEC, MMDN, MOISA, MRE, MRM, MSH Sud, OREME, PAC Chimie Balard, PCCEI, Pech Rouge, PHIM, PhyMedExp, QualiSud, R&R, SantESiH, SELMET, SENS, SPO, Sys2diag, TETIS, TransVIHMI, VASSAL, VBIC

-5. Regardless of the duration of this funding from ExposUM and the applicant’s prior contract history, recruitment will be conducted through the University of Montpellier, barring exceptions, under a project contract, with a maximum salary of index 596 (INM), corresponding approximately to a net monthly salary of €2,300.
+- Regardless of the duration of this funding from ExposUM and the applicant’s employment history, recruitment will be conducted through the University of Montpellier, barring exceptions, under a project-based contract, with a maximum salary of index 596 (INM), corresponding to approximately a net monthly salary of €2,300.
 Prior approval from the HR Department will be required. ↩︎

-6. Non-consortium partners will only be eligible for funding through invoicing for services rendered (with the funds remaining under the management of the lead institution’s research unit). ↩︎
+- Non-consortium partners will only be eligible for funding through the billing of services (with the funds remaining under the management of the lead institution’s research unit). ↩︎

-7. ExposUM reserves the right to adjust this allocation based on the relative quality of the projects within each category. ↩︎
+- ExposUM reserves the right to adjust this allocation based on the relative quality of the projects across categories. ↩︎

-11. A mere reference to the “One Health approach”will not be considered sufficient: the simultaneous examination of human, animal, and environmental health must be explicitly justified and central to the project. ↩︎
+- A mere mention of the “One Health approach”will not be considered sufficient: the simultaneous examination of human, animal, and environmental health must be explicitly justified and central to the project. ↩︎

-12. See the definitions provided by the National Consultative Ethics Committee and the Dictionary of the French Academy of Medicine. ↩︎
+- See the definitions provided by the National Consultative Ethics Committee and the Dictionary of the Academy of Medicine. ↩︎

-13. Involving students in the project or routine scientific dissemination are not considered sufficient inter-axis linkages.
+- Involving students in the project or standard scientific dissemination are not considered sufficient inter-axis linkages.
 Please refer to the specific activities of the Institute’s other two axes. ↩︎

-16. This point is awarded only if the related project does not involve the same members and structures. ↩︎
+- This point is only considered if the related project in question does not involve the same members and structures. ↩︎